sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ## Try it Out & Give Feedback!

 `protojsonx` is still highly experimental and early-stage software.
-However, it passes the official Protobuf conformance test suite, giving me confidence that its serialization and parsing behaviors are compliant.
+It passes the official Protobuf conformance tests, which gives me confidence that the core serialization and parsing behavior is on the right track, but I would not treat it as boring infrastructure yet.

-If you are currently serving JSON APIs and want to adopt Protobuf without accepting a performance penalty, please try it out on your schemas and let me know how it performs!
+If you are serving JSON APIs backed by Protobuf and `protojson` is showing up in your profiles, I’d love for you to try it against your own schemas.

+I’m especially interested in results from real production-shaped messages: large repeated fields, maps, oneofs, well-known types, custom `json_name` usage, and other cases that are more interesting than tiny benchmark fixtures.

 You can find the code and instructions on GitHub:
 * **GitHub Repository**: [sudorandom/protojsonx](https://github.com/sudorandom/protojsonx)

-Please file issues or share your benchmark results on GitHub.
-I'd love to hear your feedback!
+Please file issues or share benchmark results there.
+The more weird schemas, the better.